-The Kishimojin-do (The Kishimojin Hall) in Zoshigaya, Toshima-ku, Tokyo is a detached sub-temple of Homyo-ji Nichiren-sect Temple, and it is one of the interesting spots in Tokyo.
+The Kishimojin-do (The Kishimojin Hall) in Zoshigaya in Toshima-ku, Tokyo, is a detached sub-temple of Homyo-ji Nichiren-sect Temple.
 It might be a place any mother in the world would want to visit.
 Its principle image is Kishimojin, whose Sanskrit name is Hariti, and she has been worshipped especially as a goddess of pregnancy, safe delivery and happy child rearing.

 As I walked with my friend along the path lined with keyaki (zelkova) trees, some of which are said to be 400 years old, toward the main building on a hot summar day, we visited a small tourist information center, where we met an amiable woman at the counter.